endoflife-date/endoflife.date/products/google-nexus.md

     supportedAndroidVersions: 2.1 - 2.3.6 # https://www.gsmarena.com/htc_google_nexus_one-3067.php
 ---

-> Google Nexus is a discontinued line of smartphones, tablet computers and streaming media players.
+> Google Nexus is a discontinued line of Android devices (smartphone, tablet computers and streaming media players) designed and supported by Google.
 They were known for providing a pure Android experience.

->
-> It started out in January 2010 and reached its end in October 2016, being replaced by the Google Pixel series.
+The Nexus series started out in January 2010 and reached its end in October 2016, so all Nexus devices are now discontinued and unsupported.
+The Nexus series were succeeded by the [Google Pixel series](/pixel), which continues the tradition of timely software updates and a seamless Android experience.